 Remember that there are two types of criminal trials—bench and jury.
 Never assume that because you are charged with either one of these serious crimes that it is better to proceed with a jury trial.
 Your criminal defense lawyer must discuss with you the advantages and disadvantages of a jury trial.
 While in many cases, a jury trial is the preferred method to address these types of criminal charges, it is critical that you question your attorney as to why its the better option.

 No matter what type of criminal charges you are facing you need the help of a skilled criminal defense attorney.
 Please contact my Pennsylvania and New Jersey law offices immediately for a free consultation.
-I will put my many years experience handling criminal charges to work for you!
+I will put my many years of experience handling criminal charges to work for you!

 Contact Our Criminal Defense Lawyers in PA & NJ